El Monte

 Driving a Campervan around Salt Lake City

-• When "Traction Law" signs are active on Parley's Canyon or Big Cottonwood Canyon, you must use snow chains or approved winter tyres.
+• When ‘Traction Law’ signs are active on Parley’s Canyon or Big Cottonwood Canyon, you must use snow chains or approved winter tyres (carry traction gear in winter and follow posted restrictions).

-• Petrol is easy to find on I-15 but difficult to find in the Wasatch backcountry areas.
-Fill your tank before driving toward Mirror Lake Highway.
+• Propane is usually easy to find along the I-15 corridor but can be limited in remote mountain/backcountry areas—fill up before driving toward Mirror Lake Highway.

 Places to Stay in a Motorhome